hankhaha/CS_ML_hackathon/README.md

 # CS_ML_hackathon

+# CS-Science Machine Learning Hackathon

-As a customer-obsessed hacker, your task is to tell whether an arbitrary question from customer already has an answer within a given documents pool of 10000+ documents.
+As a customer-obsessed hacker, our task is to tell whether an arbitrary question from customer already has an answer within a given documents pool of 10000+ documents.
+We do not require to idenitify the specific document that can answer the question, just have to predict a boolean (if a question can be answered) 1 or 0 (if a question can not be answered)

+### Example

+Input (query): How do I get internet on Amazon Fire?
+Output (prediction): 1
+Explanation: ```Connect Your Fire Tablet to Wi-Fi\n\nAccess Wi-Fi by following these steps.\n\n1.<Open the Settings menu.>\n2.<Set Airplane Mode to Off.>\n3.<Set the toggle next to Wi-Fi Mode to On.>\n4.<Select the network you want to connect to.>\n5.<A lock icon means that you need a Wi-Fi password: enter your Wi-Fi password then select Connect>”```

+### Evaluation
+F-1 score is used to evaluate the submission file with our ground truth values.

 ### Methodology